joeseos/necro-com/docs/weapons-of-gang-war.md

 :::

-This page has been reworded to comply with copyright.
-Refer to the _Necromunda Core Rulebook (2023)_ for its original text.

 To play a game of Necromunda, you need models, a battlefield with terrain, and a few essential items listed below.

 Markers[​](#markers "Direct link to Markers")